Dunedin Trail is located in Northeastern British Columbia, North of Fort

 not a biking trail, unless you enjoy a slow and thoroughly exhausting

 biking through all the mud.
-Horse riders would likely enjoy it here, and
+Horse and ATV riders would

 1. We are Northbound on Alaska Highway (BC Highway 97), approximately 10